drflorianberger/TPUCU25/week4/ex_wk4.md

 \e(F) = \e_0 e^{F/\Fd}
 $$

-Let's assume that the cargo is exposed to a constant load force $F$ and this force is equally shared between the motors.
+Let's assume that the cargo is exposed to a constant load force $F$, and this force is shared equally between the motors.

 4.4) What are the force-dependent rates between the states?